 These all vary due to the different leather types.
 Made in leather are expensive ones due to high-quality premium leather.

-The smooth category is made of synthetic leather like polyethylene.
+The smooth category of Doc Martens is made of synthetic leather, like polyethylene.
 These are inexpensive shoes.
-But leather is stiffer, and takes time to break-in.
+But leather is stiffer and takes time to break-in.
 Most of the people in the USA tend to buy this category.

 Boots falling in the “For Life” category are not of good quality, in my opinion.
-So, I’m not going to discuss them here as this what reviewers say about it.
+So, I’m not going to discuss them here as this is what reviewers say about it, users say that the the life category of Doc Martens shoes doesn’t have a decent shape.

 Here are the reviews of 1460’s female wearer for your concern that I found on their forum.